SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 That's basically it!
 Of course, this server is useless, but hey, it's a step in the right direction!
 We'll add on to this later on.

 Obviously, without a client, a server is kind of pointless.
-So, let's spice things up, with some client code!
+So, let's spice things up with some client code!

 Creating our first client
 -------------------------
-In :mod:`HiSock`, there is a function to create a :class:`HiSockClient` instance which is :meth:`hisock.connect`.
-This needs to be called with two parameters.
+In :mod:`HiSock`, there is a function to create a :class:`HiSockClient` instance, which is :meth:`hisock.connect`.
+This needs to be called with a maximum of two parameters.
 The first parameter is a tuple of the IP address of the server to connect to and the port is the port that the server is running on.
 The second parameter is the name of the client. :mod:`HiSock` uses IP addresses and names to identify clients.
+The third parameter (optional) is the group of the client.
+This tutorial won't mention groups.

 Like :class:`HiSockServer`, :class:`HiSockClient` needs to be run constantly to listen to receive data.
 However, in :class:`HiSockClient`, instead of the :meth:`run()` method, it is called :meth:`update()`.
 So, our final starter client code is: